Leftover Candy Cookie Cake

 I like to load of up my cookie cake with brown sugar to keep it extra soft and moist – it almost feels undercooked in the middle (but fret not – perfectly cooked and safe to eat!).

 As far as what kind of candy to add to your leftover candy cookie cake?
 Whatever you like!
-I stuck with chocolate-based candy, because I wasn’t sure how well Swedish Fish or skittles would work.
+I prefer the flavor of chocolate or peanut butter candies, but if you love gummies – go for it!

 This version here has peanut M&Ms (my personal most favorite candy), Snickers, Butterfingers, Crunch, KatKats, 3 Musketeers, Milky Ways (my personal least favorite candy), Twix, Reeses Peanut Butter Cups, and a surrounding ring of Whoppers.